Sometimes the road noise is so tremendous that you can’t even talk to your companions. That’s precisely why you should soundproof your car!

 While there isn’t much you can do about the internal sources, you can soundproof your cabin so that the external noise doesn’t affect you as much.

 The external sound is transmitted in the cabin via direct radiation, vibrations from the engine that rattle windows and doors, and through gaps like door seals and rain gutters.
 Therefore, all those factors should be taken into account when soundproofing your car to reduce in-cabin noise.

-Best Ways to Soundproof a Car
+8 Effective Ways to Soundproof a Car

 There are several methods of soundproofing a car.
 Consider them all before you make your decision.
 Based on how much time and money you want to invest, as well as what kind of outcome you expect, you can choose one of the following methods.